 - 1. Connect the oscilloscope probe to the center lead of the backside of the antenna jack.
-Connect the ground lead to the chassis wrap-around. - Key the transmitter with the PTT switch and whistle into the microphone.
-Note the oscilloscope display and adjust RV2 for 90% modulation (valleys are 90% of peaks). - 3.
-Unkey the transmitter.
+Connect the ground lead to the chassis wrap-around. - 2.
+Key the transmitter with the PTT switch and whistle into the microphone.
+Note the oscilloscope display and adjust RV2 for 90% modulation (valleys are 90% of peaks).